 dean of The Graduate College (if applicable for graduate programs);

 Council of Academic Deans;

-After a program proposal has been fully approved, the Curriculum Coordinator makes all necessary additions, changes, and deletions in the undergraduate catalog and Student Information System.
-The Graduate College staff make all necessary additions, changes, and deletions in the graduate catalog and Student Information System.
-The undergraduate academic advisors and the Graduate College staff work with the Degree Works Coordinator to make all necessary additions, changes and deletions in the Degree Works system for degree programs.
+After a program proposal has been fully approved, the Curriculum coordinator and assistant vice president for Curriculum and Academic Programs make all necessary additions, changes, and deletions in the catalogs and Student Information System.
+The undergraduate academic advisors and The Graduate College staff work with the Degree Works coordinator to make all necessary additions, changes, and deletions in the Degree Works system for degree programs.

 In the event that a program proposal receives a negative vote or is denied at any level, the proposal will be returned to the originating faculty for review and possible revisions and can be resubmitted for future consideration.

 REVIEWERS OF THIS PPS

 Position Date Assistant Vice President for Curriculum and Academic Programs September 1 ONY Chair, University Curriculum Committee September 1 ONY Chair, Faculty Senate September 1 ONY